 Sourcing the Parts

-From Laverda Paradise in Germany Whitby sourced all new cylinder head parts, including cam chain, chain roller tensioner, valves and cam bearings.
+From Laverda Paradise in Germany, Whitby sourced all-new cylinder head parts, including a cam chain, chain roller tensioner, valves, and cam bearings.
 The guides were fine.
 The crank needed attention, and on advice from Wolfgang Haerter of Columbia Car & Cycle in Nakusp, B.C., Whitby sent his to Mongoose Machine and Engineering in Coquitlam for resurfacing and rebuilding.
 Engine cases were laboriously cleaned and detailed, not blasted, to preserve the Laverda finish.

 Powder coating and rebuilding the footwork